-Easy DIY Project: How to Paint a Dresser
+Easy DIY Projects: How to Paint a Dresser, 2 ways

 I salvaged this chest of drawers when one of my best friends moved (AKA: It was free!!).
 Although it was already beautifully hand painted, it wasn’t my style.
-I decided to repaint it using a wall stencil in the same color as my wall DIY sconce project and my envelope pillows.
-I’m not going to lie; it was quite taxing because of the several coats of primer and paint.
-Needless to say, it took several days to paint but I’m happy with the finished DIY product.
+I decided to repaint it using a wall stencil and then repainted it again with a second makeover.
+Today, I’m sharing two ways to paint a dresser.
 Here are the steps on how to paint a dresser.
-Here is the before and after:
+Here is the before:

 How to Paint a Dresser & Stencil It